| Background | Authorship &

 Machine Learning and Deep Neural Networks.

-In serial the performance for each independent AMBER GPU job is, assuming NTPR, NTWX etc are large enough, mostly independent of the underlying CPU, motherboard chipset, the PCI-E bandwidth and the number of GPUs per node.
+Note the performance for each independent AMBER GPU job is, assuming NTPR, NTWX etc are large enough, mostly independent of the underlying CPU, motherboard chipset, the PCI-E bandwidth and the number of GPUs per node.
 At a minimum you need as least one free CPU core per GPU.
 If you are building small desktops to run serial calculations then multiple GPUs per node will be the most cost effective.
 Ideally you should still try to keep the GPUs on x16 PCI-E slots and make sure your power supply is sufficient to power all the GPUs under full load, and that you have adequate cooling.
+For servers the sweet spot tends to be 4 GeForce GPUs in a dual socket system in a ducted 2U configuration.
+Note since modern GPUs regulate performance based on temperature it is best to go with systems that include fully ducted cooling and allow you to permanently set the case fans at maximum.
+8 GPU, dual socket, systems can also be very cost effective although they are only available in rack mount configuration and require either 220V power or multiple independent 110V feeds.

 Pre-configured AMBER Certified Optimal Solutions